quipper/actions-runner/README.md

 For long-term maintainability and security,

-- Align to the official image
+- Align with the upstream image
 - Less image size as possible
 - Less logic as possible